AWS Case Study: Skifta

-The AWS cloud computing platform allows Skifta to run in multiple regions in a redundant, disaster recovery architecture, and scale according to usage needs – by geography.
-They have built Skifta around the AWS philosophy, architecture, and feature set.
+The AWS Cloud allows Skifta to run in multiple regions in a redundant, disaster recovery architecture, and scale according to usage needs by geography.
+Skifta was built around the AWS philosophy, architecture, and feature set.
 Smith breaks down their architecture by AWS service:

 Not only has Skifta been able to save money and go to market quickly, Smith also believes there are underlying development advantages.
 “The ability to design and code a software service that can take advantage of elastic computing has produced better code, better deployment and scaling tools and a better approach to iterative code development.
 It makes a huge difference that the code development and test cycle does not need to be project managed to ensure the appropriate resources are available and configured in time for the right testing cycles.
 Testing can take place on an as-needed basis.”

 Using the AWS Cloud has prompted Skifta to adopt a different mindset when it comes to the lifespan of machines.
 "In our case, all machines are created dynamically," Smith says.
 "This has cut the risk of operator error on installations and upgrades to virtually zero, since everything including automated testing can be tested in the replica environments ensuring no fat finger trouble on eventual launch into production.”